arklumpus/VectSharp/Readme.md

 * [**VectSharp.ThreeD**](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.ThreeD) adds support for 3D vector and raster graphics.
 * [**VectSharp.Markdown**](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.Markdown) can be used to transform Markdown documents into VectSharp objects, that can then be exported e.g. as PDF or SVG files, or displayed in an Avalonia `Canvas`. **VectSharp.MarkdownCanvas** uses VectSharp.Markdown to render Markdown documents in Avalonia applications (an example of this is in the [MarkdownViewerDemo project](https://github.com/arklumpus/VectSharp/tree/master/MarkdownViewerDemo)).

-* **VectSharp.MuPDFUtils**, also released under an AGPLv3 license, contains some utility functions that use [MuPDFCore](https://github.com/arklumpus/MuPDFCore) to make it possible to include in VectSharp graphics images in various formats.
+* **VectSharp.MuPDFUtils**, released under an AGPLv3 licence, contains some utility functions that use [MuPDFCore](https://github.com/arklumpus/MuPDFCore) to make it possible to include in VectSharp graphics images in various formats.

+* **VectSharp.ImageSharpUtils** adds the same capabilities as VectSharp.MuPDFUtils, using ImageSharp instead of MuPDFCore; as a result, it is released under a more permissive LGPLv3 licence.

 * **VectSharp.Fonts.Nimbus** is a package released under a GPLv3 license, which contains the standard fonts that were used in VectSharp before version 2.0.0.
 Since these fonts are released under a GPL license, they had to be replaced when the VectSharp license changed to LGPL.
 See the [Font libraries](section) below for information on how to re-enable these fonts.